yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/deploy/prepare-environment/aws.md

 ## 3. Provision instance for Yugabyte Platform

 Create an instance to run the Yugabyte Platform server.
-In order to do so, go to `EC2` -> `Instances` and click on `Launch Instance`.
+In order to do so, go to **EC2 > Instances** and click **Launch Instance**.
 Fill in the following values.

 - Change the boot disk image to `Ubuntu 16.04` and continue to the next step.
 ![Pick OS Image](/images/ee/aws-setup/yugaware-create-instance-os.png)

 - Choose `c5.xlarge` (4 vCPUs are recommended for production) as the machine type.
 Continue to the next step.

 - Choose the VPC, subnet and other settings as appropriate.
-Make sure to enable the `Auto-assign Public IP` setting, otherwise this machine would not be accessible from outside AWS.
-If you created an IAM role above, or already had one that you would like to use, provide that under `IAM role`.
+Make sure to enable the **Auto-assign Public IP** setting, otherwise this machine would not be accessible from outside AWS.
+If you created an IAM role above, or already had one that you would like to use, provide that under **IAM role**.
 Continue to the next step.

 - Increase the root storage volume size to at least `100GiB`.
 Continue to the next step.